miischmi/audio-segmentation/README.md

 This function shifts a chroma vector by a certain number of semitones.
 In other words, the chroma band D♯ becomes the chroma band E, the E becomes F and so on, and the last band B becomes C. At the moment, it still has to be deactivated and adjusted manually depending on the key of the recordings to be compared.

 # Issues
-**Status December 20:** Librosa only works with Python version 3.8, see https://discuss.python.org/t/not-able-to-install-package-librosa-using-pip-and-pycharm/5761/2
+**Status May 21:** Librosa still only works with Python version 3.8, see https://discuss.python.org/t/not-able-to-install-package-librosa-using-pip-and-pycharm/5761/2